hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/09_collab.md

 ## Instructions
-Kate the Robot knows how to draw the following shapes:
+ [Teacher Name] the Robot knows how to draw the following shapes:
 * circle
 * oval
 * square